 When dealing with private tenants we take references, usually from their employer and a credit check.
 Payments are due every calendar month, in advance, starting from the commencement of the tenancy agreement.
-We do encourage tenants to pay their rent by standing order; however, should they pay by cheque we must allow time for this to clear our bank before forwarding payment to you.
+We do encourage tenants to pay their rent by standing order.

 When we initially assess a property we indicate what we believe to be a realistic rent based on present market conditions.
 Prospective tenants usually accept our valuation, but there may need to be some room for negotiation.